 Your abstract must list at least one author in order to be submitted.

 Please note that the first author should be the abstract Presenter by default.
-Nevertheless, it can be modified through the agreement form online available mid-December 2022.
+Nevertheless, it can be modified through the agreement form online available end of January 2024.
 In all cases, the Presenter must be part of the authors list included in the submitted abstract and be able to explain his/her role in the research during presentation.

 You may enter up to 15 authors in the authors list including the Presenter.